-Summary: This policy sets out how Canva collects and uses the information that we collect about you when you use the Canva services.
+Summary: Welcome, here is our policy on privacy.
+This policy sets out how Canva collects and uses the information that we collect about you when you use the Service.
 This policy also explains the choices that you can make about the way that we use your information.

 We collect the following types of information about you:

 We may ask for certain information when you register for a Canva account or correspond with us (such as a username, your first and last names, birthdate, phone number, profession, physical and e-mail address).